tushar-semwal/academic-kickstart/content/post/2020-01-11-nanogateway-raspberrypi.md

 1. `sudo apt update` & `sudo apt upgrade` -- first update and then upgrade the Raspbian OS.

-2. Follow the steps from here: https://www.chirpstack.io/guides/debian-ubuntu/ and install the chirpstack.
+2. Follow the steps from [here](https://www.chirpstack.io/guides/debian-ubuntu/ and install the chirpstack).

 _Step-2_

 The RPi3 has an in-built WiFi chipset which can be converted into an access point to which other WiFi-enabled devices can connect (for e.g., LoPy).
-U
+Follow the steps in this tutorial:

-Follow the steps in this tutorial: 	[Setting up a Raspberry Pi as an access point in a standalone network (NAT)](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).
+[Setting up a Raspberry Pi as an access point in a standalone network (NAT)](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).
 No need to follow the steps for sharing internet, we dont need it.

 _Step-3_

-Let us first setup the LoPy.
 I am using a LoPy4.0 with expansion board 3.0 updated to firmware 1.16. _Please update the LoPy before proceeding._ We will use the nano-gateway code provided by pycom.
 There are a total of 3 files - main.py, config.py, and nanogateway.py.

 I am using ATOM editor with a pycom plugin.